QGP Physics from Attractor Perturbations: QGP Physics

-The numerical solutions discussed in \rfs{sec:transverse} show that at asymptotically late times the modes representing the perturbations are damped away and eventually the system follows the Bjorken background solution.
-The QGP never reaches that stage however due to hadronization: at some time the system described by the hydrodynamic variables is converted into a stream of hadrons.
-To calculate their distribution one needs to capture the fine details of the flow during the freeze-out epoch, when the hydrodynamic fields are converted into a set of outgoing particles.
-Within the linearization framework discussed here it is reasonable to model freeze-out by defining a single instant of proper time $\tau_f=\tau_f(\tau)$ which is independent of the transverse coordinates and only set by the homogeneous background, the corrections to which are beyond the linear approximation we consider here.
+In this section we would like to present some results which indicate that the set of approximations which we have adopted captures important physical effects which are beyond the scope of the Bjorken model.
+In particular, we describe some quantitative analysis of the numerical calculation described in \rfs{sec:real}.
+The numerical solutions \rfn{eq:MIS_finitek} discussed in that section show that at asymptotically late times the modes representing the perturbations characterised by nonvanishing wavenumbers are damped away and eventually the system follows the Bjorken background solution.
+The QGP never reaches that stage, however due to hadronization: at some time the system described by the fluid is converted into a stream of particles.
+To calculate their distribution one needs to capture the fine details of the flow during the freeze-out epoch, when the hydrodynamic variables are converted into a set of outgoing hadrons over the freeze-out hypersurface $\Sigma$.
+This surface will be taken to be the locus where the local temperature drops below the transition temperature $T_c \simeq 150$MeV, estimated based on lattice calculations -- we will be not be distinguishing between chemical and kinetic freeze-out.
+Within the linearization framework discussed here, it is reasonable to model freeze-out at a single instant of proper time, determined by the homogeneous background via $T(\tau_f)=T_c$.
+In other words, the freeze-out hypersurface is taken to be both isothermal and isochronous, the difference between the two being beyond the linear approximation we consider here.
+To model the freeze-out surface under these assumptions we need to introduce its projection onto the transverse plane, denoted by $\Sigma_\perp$.
+Its boundary is determined by the condition that $T(\tau_f, \bm x) = \sigma T_c$ (i.e., $\delta\hat T(\tau_f, \bm x)=\sigma-1$), where $\sigma$ is a model parameter which is principle could be fitted, but in this work we choose $\sigma=1/3$.
+We have found that this leads to reasonable values of observables such as $v_2$ and $dN/dy$.
+In the following, the area of the transverse plane projection of the freeze-out surface $\Sigma_\perp$ is denoted by $\perparea$.

+The approximate determination of the freeze-out surface described above, as well the fact that the linearization is expected to work less well as the transverse flow builds up, suggests that one may not be able to obtain quantitative agreement with experimental data.
+We will however see that at least some of the expected features, such as flow coefficients, can be calculated and are found to be of the expected order of magnitude.